jkomoros/CASsim/README.md

 *seed*: `string` - A string to use as seed.
 If you don't like the result you're getting at a step, provide a different seed.
 If the boolean true is provided, it will operate non deterministically.
 *randomness*: `[0.0 ...
 1.0]` - A value for how random the neighbor pick should be.
 1.0 is totally random pick of any nearby legal neighbor.
 0.0 is deterministic of best valued thing
 *proportion*: `[0.0 ...
 1.0]` - What percentage of active cells should be grown in a given step.
 1.0 is all cells, 0.0 is none.
+*valuePly* `[integer]` - How many concentric rings away from a cell to consider when looking at which neighbor to grow into.
+Defaults to 8.

 The next groups are cell commands.
 They select a property to modify, a value to set, and then a range of cells to affect, like this:
 `<property-name> : [[<value>, <cell-reference>], [<value>, <cell-reference>]]`.